artsunique/seo-post/README.md

 ## Notes

 Works only with Custom Post Types using classic WP Editor.
-If you need a Gutenberg Block solution, please contact us.
+If you need a Gutenberg Block solution, please contact us at [info@artsunique.de](mailto:info@artsunique.de).

 ## Features